 We saw evidence that the dentists justified, graded and reported on the X-rays they took.
-The practice carried out X-ray audits every year following current guidance and legislation.
+The practice carried out X-ray audits monthly which was over and above current guidance and legislation.

 Clinical staff completed continuous professional development in respect of dental radiography.